 As you explore, you'll find sculpture in the Gardens to touch and explore like the circle of (very realistic!) tree stumps, Bronze Oak Grove by Rob and Nick Carter or Peter Randall Page's Walking the Dog featuring an ancient Greek-inspired motif that can also be seen on the frieze of the Gallery building.

-Take a closer look at the architecture
+Take a closer look at the Gallery

-In the gardens, you'll also find our very own red telephone box.
+You'll also find our very own red telephone box.
 This London icon, designed by Giles Gilbert Scott, was directly influenced by Soane's design for the Mausoleum's domed roof.

-The gardens are also available for private hire.
+The Gardens are also available for private hire.